juliand7gj/pokemons/README.md

-# pokemons
+# Pokemons

-Para ingresar escribir "julian".
-Segunda pantalla con el listado de pokemons
+Agregar pokemons favoritos a uno a varios usuarios.